 - Evil Plan: The plot of the movie is driven by Sykes trying to get Fagin to pay back the loan.
 The lengths he goes to are what make him a villain.

 - Expy: Jenny was originally going to be Penny from The Rescuers and it shows.
 (Notice how they creatively changed one letter in her name).

 - Many of the dog characters in this film seem loosely reminiscent of some of those featured in Lady and the Tramp.
 The similarities between Tramp and Dodger, for starters.
 Whether intentional or not, when Lady is stuck in the pound we see a Chihuahua with fluff on his head like Tito and an English Bulldog that Francis resembles.

 - Family of Choice: Fagan's canine posse survive aboard a derelict boat as a band of scroungers and thieves.
 They even extend their circle to include the kitten Oliver.
 When Oliver becomes stranded in the limousine, Tito insists upon a rescue: "We got to do something, man.
 He's family.
 He's blood."
 Since the dogs are completely different breeds and Oliver, the he in question, is a cat, Tito is clearly speaking about the strength of their bonds rather than any literal blood relationship.

-- Family-Unfriendly Death: Sykes and his two Doberman cronies, especially the ending where the dogs are knocked off the speeding car onto the subway tracks and electrocuted to death (you'll actually see Roscoe die on-screen), followed by Sykes plowing head-first into the train, killing him in a fiery blaze.
-It's telling to note that they switched to the "Villain Falls to His/Her Doom" ending for years after this.
+- Family-Unfriendly Death: Sykes and his two Doberman cronies, especially the ending where the dogs are knocked off the speeding car onto the subway tracks and electrocuted to death (you actually see Roscoe die on-screen), followed by Sykes plowing head-first into the train, killing him in a fiery blaze.
+After this, and Ursula's impalement in The Little Mermaid, "The villain falls to his/her doom" (frequently as the result of their own treachery) was used for many years afterwards.

 - Five-Man Band: